OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 docker run -t -i -v c:/docker_data/data/:/data bwawrik/bioinformatics:latest
 ```

 Congratulations!!
 You are now running my bioinformatics docker!
 Perform all your analyses in the `/data` directory.
-When you exit the docker your files will be in `~/data` and accesible to windows.
+When you exit the docker your files will be in `~/data` and accessible to windows.

 ```sh
 NOTE: IF YOU ARE HAVING A PERMISSION ERROR AT THIS STAGE -- HERE IS HOW TO FIX IT: